 - Sedentary Lifestyle: Sitting for long periods without physical activity is one of the biggest contributors to weight gain and hypertension.
 Without exercise, your heart doesn’t get the workout it needs to stay strong, and your weight creeps up, increasing the risk of high blood pressure.

-- Poor Diet: High-fat, high-sugar, and high-sodium diets are typical in people who struggle with weight.
+- Poor Diet: High-fat, high-sodium, and high-sugar diets are typical in people who struggle with weight.
 A poor diet leads to weight gain, but it also directly impacts your blood pressure.
 Sodium, in particular, is a known contributor to hypertension.

 - Lack of Sleep: Sleep deprivation is often overlooked, but it is a major contributor to both obesity and high blood pressure.
 When you do not get enough rest, your body produces stress hormones like cortisol, which lead to both weight gain and elevated blood pressure.